-Solar power and energy storage firm Nexamp has appointed Mark Frigo as vice president of energy storage as it looks to accelerate growth of its portfolio.
+Solar power and energy storage firm Nexamp has appointed Mark Frigo as vice president of energy storage as it looks to accelerate growth of its energy storage portfolio.

 Frigo will focus on growing Nexamp’s energy storage team while identifying new business opportunities in its own generation portfolio and in third-party projects, both standalone and solar-plus-storage projects.